wolfoo2931/js-kick-off/README.md

 This is a boilerplate project which configures:

-- Jasmine as a testing framework (one example unit test can be found in `spec/src/project_name_spec.js`)
+- **Jasmine.js** as a testing framework (one example unit test can be found in `spec/src/project_name_spec.js`)
-- Karma as a test runner
+- **Karma** as a test runner
-- Webdriver.io for end to end tests (one example test can be found in `spec/features/hello_world_spec.js`)
+- **Webdriver.io** for end to end tests (one example test can be found in `spec/features/hello_world_spec.js`)
-- Browserify to bundle everything (no webpack but simple and functional)
+- **Browserify** to bundle everything (no webpack but simple and functional)
-- Google Closure Compiler for minimizing the bundled js file
+- **Google Closure Compiler** for minimizing the bundled js file

 # Why this Boilerplate?

 While having a JavaScript break for 5 years a lot changed in this world.
-Two years ago, I wanted to start a new JavaScript project, not for learning purposes but to get problem solved.
+Two years ago, I wanted to start a new JavaScript project, not for learning purposes but to get a problem solved.
 So, this is the stack which worked for me after spending a few days of research.

 There might be more modern solutions out there, but it seems to me that one have to spend quite a time to understand them. __Done is better than perfect.__